-- Your coverage under TCC or the spouse equity law ends (If you canceled your coverage or did not pay your premium, you cannot convert); - You decided not to receive coverage under TCC or the spouse equity law; or - You are not eligible for coverage under TCC or the spouse equity law.
+- Y Your coverage under TCC or the spouse equity law ends (If you canceled your coverage or did not pay your premium, you cannot convert); - Ÿ You decided not to receive coverage under TCC or the spouse equity law; or - Ÿ You are not eligible for coverage under TCC or the spouse equity law.

-If you leave Federal service, your employing office will notify you of your right to convert.
-You must apply in writing to us within 31 days after you receive this notice.
+If you leave Federal or Tribal service, your employing office will notify you of your right to convert.
 However, if you are a family member who is losing coverage, the employing or retirement office will not notify you.
-You must apply in writing to us within 31 days after you are no longer eligible for coverage.

-Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and we will not impose a waiting period or limit your coverage due to pre-existing conditions.
+Your benefits and rates will differ from those under the FEHB Program; however, you will not have to answer questions about your health, and you will not have a waiting period or limit on your coverage due to pre-existing conditions.